panlm/workshop-colo/kubernetes/openshift.rst

         ./minishift start --vm-driver generic --remote-ipaddress 10.132.129.193 --remote-ssh-user root --remote-ssh-key ~/.ssh/id_rsa

-    - using ``generic`` driver to create a cluster which you could access from local network
+    - vm-driver: using ``generic`` driver to create a cluster which you could access from local network
+    - remote-ssh-user: **root**
-    - using ssh key you just create to connect
+    - remote-ssh-key: the ssh key you just created
+    - remote-ipaddress: your minishift ip address

+- login openshift UI, such as http://10.132.129.193:8443/

 Role settings in Openshift